Toyotomi Hideyoshi: 1586-1588 activities

 In 1586 Hideyoshi conquered Kyūshū, wresting control from the Shimazu clan.
-Toyotomi Hidenaga, Hideyoshi's half-brother, landed to the south of Bungo province on Kyūshū's eastern coast.
-Meanwhile, Hideyoshi took his own forces down a more western route, in Chikuzen province.
-Later that year, with a total of 200,000 soldiers against the 30,000 men of the Shimazu forces, the two brothers met in Satsuma province.
+Toyotomi Hidenaga, Hideyoshi's half-brother, landed in the south of Bungo Province on Kyūshū's eastern coast.
+Meanwhile, Hideyoshi took his own forces down a more western route, in Chikuzen Province.
+Later that year, with a total of 200,000 soldiers against the 30,000 men of the Shimazu forces, the two brothers met in Satsuma Province.
 They besieged Kagoshima castle, the Shimazu clan's home.
 The Shimazu surrendered.

-In 1588, Hideyoshi implemented Sword hunt, where he forbade ordinary peasants from owning weapons and started a sword hunt to confiscate all weapons owned by peasants.
-The weapons were melted down into building material for the Hall of the Great Buddha at the Hōkō-ji temple in Kyoto, that was built by Hideyoshi.
-This measure effectively stopped peasant revolts, and ensured greater stability at the expense of freedom of the individual daimyō.
+In 1588, Hideyoshi forbade ordinary peasants from owning weapons and launched a sword hunt to confiscate all such weapons.
+The weapons were melted down into building material for the Hall of the Great Buddha at the Hōkō temple in Kyoto, which was built by Hideyoshi.
+This measure effectively stopped peasant revolts and ensured greater stability at the expense of the freedom of the individual daimyō.

 Odawara Campaign

-In 1590, Hideyoshi carried out the Odawara Campaign against the Hōjō clan in the Kantō region, in what historian Stephen Turnbull refers to as "the most unconventional siege lines in samurai history".
+In 1590, Hideyoshi carried out the Odawara Campaign against the Later Hōjō clan in the Kantō region, in what historian Stephen Turnbull refers to as "the most unconventional siege lines in samurai history".
 The samurai were entertained by everything from concubines, prostitutes, and musicians to acrobats, fire-eaters, and jugglers.
-The defenders slept on the ramparts with their arquebuses and armor; despite their smaller numbers, they discouraged Hideyoshi from attacking.
+The defenders slept on the ramparts with their teppō and armor; despite their smaller numbers, they discouraged Hideyoshi from attacking.
 Hideyoshi had Ishigakiyama Ichiya Castle secretly constructed in a nearby forest.

-During the siege, Hideyoshi offered Ieyasu the eight Hōjō-ruled provinces in the Kantō region, in exchange for the submission of Ieyasu's five provinces, which Ieyasu accepted.
+During the siege, Hideyoshi offered Ieyasu the eight Hōjō-ruled provinces in the Kantō region in exchange for the submission of Ieyasu's five provinces, which Ieyasu accepted.

 In late September of the same year, an uprising broke out in the Yokote Basin, Senboku district (Senboku District, Akita in post-Meiji era), in opposition to the Taiko land survey conducted by the Toyotomi government.
 Although the Senboku rebellion was suppressed later, the result was a disaster for the Onodera clan.